prerak01/health-service/Readme.md

 curl http://127.0.0.1:8000/metrics/
 ```

+The service exposes Prometheus-compatible metrics at `/metrics`.
+Custom metrics
+include pending scheduler tasks and health checks that received an HTTP response
+versus checks that received no response.
+The Prometheus client also exposes
+standard Python process metrics.

 ### 4. Exercise check, store, and query

 Register the application's in-cluster health endpoint so the check is